Greening the TDB2B

 Green Start and Finish Line Paint.
 This will be the sixth year we will be using eco-friendly paint on the road at the start of the race and on the grass at the finish line.
 The paint is free of volatile organic compounds that can contaminate the environment.

 Social Responsibility.
 The race’s commitment to sustainability includes socially responsible initiatives as well as environmental practices.
-This year’s official charity is Let’s Go! , a nationally recognized childhood obesity prevention program implemented throughout Maine and in a few communities in neighboring states.
+This year’s official charity is WinterKids, a Maine nonprofit that teaches Maine children to move, learn and explore in the outdoors during winter.
+WinterKids provides children, families, schools and communities with 40+ programs and events each year.
 We encourage race participants to join us in supporting the good work of this organization.

 TD Beach to Beacon 10K is committed to respecting and including athletes and volunteers of all abilities, and not to discriminate on the basis of age, sexual orientation, socio-economic status, race or religion.
 If you have comments or suggestions for how we can enhance and strengthen this commitment, please contact the race organizers.